hville/correl-range/README.md

 ## Notes
 1. use case is human approximation in decision making - "guesstimates"
-2. default is to use a confidence interval of 50%
+2. default is to use a confidence interval of 50% (IQR)
   * familiarity with box plots
   * minimizes overconfidence
   * 50% is also conservative approximation of the median min and max of 3 occurences (`2^(1-1/n)-1=59%` for n=3).
 This is in line with studies showing ~50% confidence range when asked to provide ~60% confidence.
 Actual overconfidence varies between studies but is always present.